General information on HDC

 HDC is activated or deactivated with one of the centre console's switches.
 The lamp within it illuminates when the function is activated.

-When HDC is working normally the combined instrument panel's symbol illuminates combined with the text message Hill descent control ON.
+When HDC is operating, the combined instrument panel's symbol illuminates combined with the text message Hill descent control ON.

-HDC cannot be activated on an automatic gearbox in position D.
+HDC cannot be activated on an automatic gearbox when the gear selector is in position D.

 HDC is deactivated:

 - with the centre console's On/Off button

 - if a gear higher than 1 is selected on a manual gearbox

 - if a gear higher than 1 is selected on an automatic gearbox, or if the gear selector is moved to position D.

 The function can be disengaged at any time.
 If it takes place on a steep downhill gradient then the braking effect will not release directly, but slowly instead.

 With HDC activated you may experience a delay between acceleration pedal activation and engine response.